dpays/esteem8app.github.io/CONTRIBUTING.md

 ## Development

-The Esteem8 project greatly appreciates contributions.
+Esteem8 project greatly appreciates contributions.

 When contributing code, please follow the same comment and coding style as the rest of the project.